 what is fifiandmo?

 A few months after Finley was diagnosed with Cerebral Palsy I was in a dark place, feeling lost.
 I needed a safe place to share my heart.
 For 15 months I struggled silently as an overnight mama to a preemie and completely lost my identity.
 I was out of work and never left my house (because, germs).
 So, I started fifiandmo as a secret instagram account with the hopes of getting to connect with other Warrior Mamas- perhaps there was a world out there that could help me- Google sure wasn't of much help.
-Also, I didn’t want to annoy our friends with our model search reposts for brand repping entries.
-I remember not wanting to tell ANYONE I knew about our Instagram, for fear of judgment.
-Truthfully, looking back I think I was just striving for a sense of normalcy - grasping at anything I could cling to for hope.
+Also, I didn’t want to annoy our friends with our “model search” reposts for brand repping entries.
+I remember not wanting to tell ANYONE I knew about this new little Instagram, for fear of judgment.
+Truthfully, looking back I think I was just striving for a sense of normalcy - grasping at anything I could cling to for hope

 As the account grew, so did the opportunities.

 I had NO CLUE what I was doing, but I knew I was doing something.
-Every single day we would do a post.
+I made it my goal for every day to do a post.
 A post including something we were actually doing that day.
 Activity, outfit, emotion, whatever- I committed.
 I committed to this first, and it eventually became a true passion.
 I treated it like a job- one I loved.
-I was committed to putting REAL RAW TRUTH in my posts.
+I was determined to put REAL RAW TRUTH in my posts.
 This was to be the best content for other mama’s who are in the journey behind me.
 I never concentrated on the amount of followers- I was looking for ONE TYPE of connection- this was the fuel to the fire.

 Seems like every post I made amounted to something good.
-From putting a smile on my face, learning a new CP-MAMA Tip, or making a true connection with another mama and chatting for hours upon hours.
-I met several moms who were ahead of us in our CP Journey - that were so forthcoming with their knowledge of their journey.
+From putting a smile on my face, learning a new CP related Tip, or making a true connection with another mama and chatting for hours upon hours.
+I met several moms who were ahead of us in our CP Journey - that were so forthcoming with their knowledge.
 This changed my life.
+They changed my life.
 I also met Brand Repping Mama’s that showed me tips & tricks along the way.
 Kind souls.
 Thank you Lord for ALLLLLLL of them, you know who you are.

 FIFIANDMO EVOLVed INTO AN ADVOCATE ACCOUNT